Language Model Algorithms

 (center → context) pairs

-Once trained, vectors cluster by meaning.
-Click a word to see its nearest neighbours by cosine similarity (these vectors are illustrative, pre-placed in 2D).
+Once trained, vectors group by meaning.
+Click a word to see its nearest neighbours by cosine similarity (word vectors are toy 2D embeddings).

 Interactive · Embedding map